Skip to content

 Sports

-In the sporting arena the College contests for the Southgate trophy with Salmond and Studholme Colleges, and we participate in the University’s Inter-college Sporting Competition in a variety of sports, for example, soccer, volleyball, cricket, basketball, futsal, hockey, and eSports.
+In the sporting arena the College contests for the Southgate trophy with Salmond and Studholme Colleges, and we participate in the University’s Inter-college Sporting Competition in a variety of sports such as Kī o Rahi, touch, football, netball, volleyball, basketball, badminton, and more.

 During Orientation Week, the entire College participates in the fun Inter-college Sports Day.